Jun 9th 2024

-In this blog I will show how you can handle error gracefully in express.
-Express is one of the most famous Node.js Frameworks.
+In this blog I will write about handle error gracefully in Express.
+Express is one of the most famous Node.js frameworks.

 1. Operational errors (e.g. database connection error, invalid user input, etc.)